alexandern17/test-readme/README.md

 For further documentation on the `orchestration-plugin` please see the [reference docs](ORCHESTRATION-PLUGIN-README.md).

-## Use the Codeless Thunderhead SDK for Android
+## Use the codeless Thunderhead SDK for Android

 Enable your app to automatically recognize **Interactions** by executing the following steps.

 * Developer note: Android Studio `Instant Run` is not supported at this time and must be disabled.

-### The Thunderhead Application Manifest File Permissions:
+### The Thunderhead Application Manifest file permissions

 Included in the Thunderhead SDK's AndroidManifest.xml are the following permissions which will be merged with your applications AndroidManifest.xml:
 ```xml